Are you an expat returning to the UK from Dubai...

 (Regardless of whether yours is a UK registered pension scheme such as a SIPP, or whether it's a QROPS).

-It is very important to seek advice at this stage to ensure that the level of income drawn from your pension along with other assets is done as tax efficiently as possible.
+It's important to seek specialist, cross-border tax and financial planning advice before you return to ensure that the level of income drawn from your pension together with other assets is done in the most tax efficient way possible.

-You have choices and options – but you must seek advice in advance of your return to Britain.
+You have choices and options – but you must seek advice in advance of your return to Britain while still non-resident.

 Repatriating: How are funds taxed in the UK?